top of page

 9. The Math Can Actually Work

-Here's the surprising one: for groups, the cost per person can be closer to first-class commercial than you'd think, especially with memberships from jetfinder that reduce hourly rates.
+Here's the surprising one: for groups, the cost per person can be closer to first-class commercial than you'd think, especially with memberships from JetFinder that reduce hourly rates.

-Let's say you're traveling with family - two adults, three kids.
-That's five first-class tickets, easily $3,000-5,000 each way depending on route.
+Let's say you're traveling with family—two adults and three kids.
+That's five first-class tickets, easily $3,000-5,000 each way depending on the route.
 For $15,000-25,000 round-trip, you could potentially charter a small jet instead.

 Now factor in the value of your time saved, not dealing with five people through commercial airport security, and not needing hotels because you can do day trips.
 The gap narrows.

 For businesses, the calculation often makes even more sense.
-Four executives earning $200 an hour each spend an average of 6–8 hours per commercial trip just navigating airports, boarding, and waiting — that’s $4,800–$6,400 in lost productivity before even reaching the meeting.
+Four executives earning $200 an hour each spend an average of 6–8 hours per commercial trip just navigating airports, boarding, and waiting—that’s $4,800–$6,400 in lost productivity before even reaching the meeting.

 Add in overnight hotel stays, transfers, and missed time in the office, and a single commercial trip can quietly cost $8,000–$10,000 in wasted time and expenses.